 Lemmatization and stemming are the techniques of keyword normalization, while Levenshtein and Soundex are techniques of string matching.

 2) N-grams are defined as the combination of N keywords together.
-How many bi-grams can be generated from given sentence:
+How many bi-grams can be generated from a given sentence:

 “Analytics Vidhya is a great source to learn data science”